artysta/adriankurek-pl-examples/README.md

 # adriankurek-pl-examples

-This repository consists of branches that contain simple projects and examples from my website.
+This repository consists of branches that contain simple projects and examples from my website (blog posts are in Polish).

 You can clone whole repo (containing all of the examples) or just specific branches.